Person Centred Care and Planning

 You can read more on our Quality Assurance and Compliance page.

-This course guides person-centred care principles and practice.
-It does not replace organisational policies, supervision or regulatory responsibilities.
-Providers remain responsible for ensuring care delivery meets current UK legislation and CQC expectations.
+This page provides general guidance on person-centred care principles and practice and reflects current CQC and Skills for Care guidance at the date of review.
+It does not replace organisational policies, supervision, or regulatory responsibilities.
+Providers remain responsible for ensuring care delivery meets current UK legislation and CQC expectations, including Regulation 9 (Person-Centred Care) and the Mental Capacity Act 2005.